TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 <br>
 The early official 19.10 release seems to be having a lot of issues particularly with USB devices (I couldn't get my USB devices to connect to it either during initial testing).
 I also saw a lot of warnings in the log files especially with a full desktop installed.
 I personally am not concerned about these early hardware issues and I expect those to improve quickly but be advised just because it's an official release doesn't mean it's rock solid stable yet!<br>
 <br>
 This unofficial Ubuntu image is a compilation of all the latest knowledge/firmware/fixes for running a 64 bit operating system on the new Raspberry Pi 4.
-Here are some of the highlights:<br>
+If you find problems report it in the issues section and I and others will assist!<br>
+<h2>Highlights</h2>
 <ul>
     <li>Fully 64-bit kernel and userspace environment</li>
     <li>Updates normally via apt dist-upgrade from the official Ubuntu repositories</li>